-- 16.1 Work traditionally or presently performed by employees covered by this Agreement shall not be contracted out unless the Corporation establishes that: - a) Sufficient qualified employees, whether working or on lay-off, are not available, and the employment of additional qualified workers is not feasible or would be wasteful or inefficient; or - b) An emergency or an exceptional volume of work exists which is beyond Corporation resources for the available period of time, for which situation the Corporation cannot be held responsible, and provided the Corporation has taken normal precautions to maintain its equipment. - 16.2 Subject to Article 16.1, the Corporation further undertakes not to contract out any work, which can be efficiently and economically performed by its own employees, equipment and expertise. - 16.3 Contracting out of work shall not result in reduction of rates of pay nor cause lay-off of employees. - Where the Corporation establishes the need to contract out work, the Vice-President shall give the Local Chairperson as much prior notice as possible, setting out the nature of the work and the reason for going to an outside contractor. - 16.5 Any grievance arising under this Article may be commenced at Step 2 of the Grievance Procedure under Article 5.
+- 16.1 Work traditionally or presently performed by employees covered by this Agreement shall not be contracted out unless the Corporation establishes that: - a) Sufficient qualified employees, whether working or on lay-off, are not available, and the employment of additional qualified workers is not feasible or would be wasteful or inefficient; or - b) An emergency or an exceptional volume of work exists which is beyond Corporation resources for the available period of time, for which situation the Corporation cannot be held responsible, and provided the Corporation has taken normal precautions to maintain its equipment. - 16.2 Subject to Article 16.1, the Corporation further undertakes not to contract out any work, which can be efficiently and economically performed by its own employees, equipment and expertise. - 16.3 Contracting out of work shall not result in reduction of rates of pay nor cause layoff of employees.
+The avoidance of overtime shall not be the sole and determining factor in the decision to contract out work. - Where the Corporation establishes the need to contract out, the Director or, in his absence, his delegate shall give the Local Chairperson as much prior notice as possible, with a minimum of seventy-two (72) hours, setting out the nature of the work and the reason for going to an outside contractor.
+The parties recognize that for certain work said notice cannot be respected.
+In these latter situations the Corporation shall give as much prior notice as possible. - 16.5 Any grievance arising under this Article shall be dealt with in accordance with the following procedure: - A grievance shall be presented to the manager within fifteen (15) days of the notice provided in article 16.4, and provided the Corporation has given the Union full disclosure, and the manager shall render his decision within ten (10) days; - ii) If the grievance is not adjusted to the satisfaction of the parties concerned in i) above the Union may refer the grievance to arbitration within fifteen (15) days otherwise the grievance shall be deemed to have been abandoned; - iii) Once referred to arbitration, the parties agree to take whatever steps required to have the grievance arbitrated and a decision rendered within sixty (60) days;